ydb-platform/nbs/doc/rdma/architecture.md

 Single client object (created using `NRdma::CreateClient`) can connect to multiple servers using `StartEndpoint`.
-After successful connection `Endpoint` can be used to allocate request (`AllocateRequest`) and sending it (`SendRequest`).
+After successful connection `Endpoint` can be used to allocate request (`AllocateRequest`) and send it (`SendRequest`).

 Each endpoint pre-allocates `QueueDepth` buffers for request/response metadata.
-Additional buffers for request/response data is allocated on demand using `SendBuffers` or `RecvBuffers` buffer pools kept for each endpoint.
+Additional buffers for request/response data are allocated on demand using `SendBuffers` or `RecvBuffers` buffer pools kept for each endpoint.

 Calling `AllocateRequest` on endpoint will allocate enough buffers for the